 In current English we have only one pronoun for addressing another person or people.
 Whether speaking formally or informally, to one person or several, we say “you.”

 'You' is also the 2nd person object pronoun.
-In addition to “You are my friend/s,” we can say “I see you” or “I give you a present.”
+In addition to “You are my friend/s,” we can say “I see you” or “I want to give you a present.”
 Possessives are ‘your’ and ‘yours’: “Is this your pen or mine?”
 “It’s yours.”
 See English Pronouns for a little more grammar explanation and many more examples.

 If we want to make it clear that we are talking to more than one person, we have to add extra words like “all of you.”
 (In the southern U.S. they solve this problem with “y’all,” and in California we say “you guys” in informal conversation, even when girls are involved.)